darling/covid/README.md

 ## This is for the Repl.it 2019 Code Jam #9!

 My submission is @ https://repl.it/@blackcarter/covid - Check it out!
+This is my FIRST web dev project using React, webpack!

 Built files are in root dir!
 Just run and look at our website.